 Skip to main content

 While looking at diamonds on a website will help you get started on your diamond search, it may not be the ideal way to purchase your sparkler.
 The real beauty of a diamond is tangible and you can’t possibly see its true brilliance on a computer screen.
-When you shop and compare gemstones in person, as you would at Fey, you can evaluate which diamond you like best.
+When you shop and compare diamonds in person, you can truly evaluate its beauty and which diamond you like best.

 Not necessarily.
 There is definitely a wow factor to a large diamond, but if it lacks quality it won’t be very impressive.
 Many factors determine how magnificent a diamond appears regardless of size.
 When combined, these characteristics set the cost of the diamond.

 Absolutely!
-An independent grading certificate from a top lab like Forevermark or GIA (Gemological Institute of America) will guarantee the quality of your gem.
+An independent grading certificate from a top lab like GIA (Gemological Institute of America) will guarantee the quality of your diamond.
 This will also ensure you get the proper grading for your diamond.
 Be aware of diamond certificates from labs you have never heard of.
-Sometimes they are really not independent laboratories.
+Sometimes they are really not independent laboratories or accurate.

 No. You (or the one you love) won’t be wearing a grading report from a gemological laboratory on your finger or neck.
 You’ll be wearing the diamond you purchase.